NeuralVFX/reverse-matchmove-gan/USAGE.md

-# This repo is under construction!
-Not ready to clone quite yet!

 ## Getting Started
 - Check your python version, this is built on `python 3.6`
 - Install `pytorch 0.4.0` and dependencies from https://pytorch.org/